sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 ### 3. Manage Secrets

 #### Use Cases

-	Store Secret -> encrypt secret, sync vault
-	Retrieve Secret -> decrypt secret
-	View Secret |
+* Store Secret - End user has a secret that they want to encrypt and store in vault.
+A secret is considered to be any data and any corresponding metadata that an end user deems as sensitive and therefore wants to keep it private.
+This includes data such as passwords but can inlcude any type of sensitive data, that falles within the size limits, and attributes defined by the software.

+* Retrieve Secret - End user has a secret that they need to decrypt from vault and view in clear text.

 #### Misuse Cases / Security Requirements
-	Steal Secret
-		Network Eves-dropping
-			Encrypt secret in-transit- encrypt secret client side, encrypt communication reveal Clear text - scrub memory (before de-allocation) immediately after use, i.e auth or locked, not always possible due to libs, etc..
-			- never store at rest in clear - on disk, vault
-			- only encyrpt/decrypt one secret (and its metadata) at a time

-	Leak Information
-		Encrypt all secret metadata
-		Ensure encrypted blobs do not match or reveal like data

-	Corrupt Secret
-		- only encrypt/decrypt one secret at a time
-		- Do no re-use old encryption key after changing

-n the event the encryption key is changed, the software should be prevent clients from using old encryption key to protect against data corruption.
+* Reveal Secret - The attacker is able to reveal the secret the end user wants to keep private.

+   * Network Evesdropping - If the attacker has direct access to network commonucatoins made by the software, they may be able to reveal secret using packet payload data.
+This can be mitigated by ensuring all data sent over netowrk communications is encrypted and/or data is sent over secure TLS channel.

+   * Another way an attacker may attempt to reveal *Master Password* is by gaining access to it in clear text form in memory or storage.
+      * This is mitigated by ensuring once the *Master Password* is no longer needed by application, the memory space where it is located is promptly scrubbed.
+This must happen before said memory space is deallocated.
+      * Secret date should never be stored in clear text when at rest.
+To limit unecesary wexposure the software should encrypt each secret individually prferreabley with unique encryptoin keys for each.

+* Information Leakage - The software should not reveal any information about secret even when in ecnrypted form.
+For example, an attacker should not be able to compare encypted blobs and infer the two secrets are identical.

+* Currupt Data - Softwware should proctect against either intentional or unintentional data curruptoin.
+If encryptoins key for secret should ever be changed the software must ensure that the old keys are not unintentional used to encrypt and updates going forward.
+Also only encrypting/decypting one secret at time helps to limit exposre should data be currupted.

 #### Alignment of Security Requirements

-Bitwarden encrypts all sensitive data client side and only connects to online service over a TLS socket.
+* Bitwarden encrypts all sensitive data client side and only connects to online service over a TLS socket.

-Bitwarden will try to log out any clients that still are connected to server however it strongly recommended that the user log out and in of any clients when changing encryption key.
+* Bitwarden will try to log out any clients that still are connected to server however it strongly recommended that the user log out and in of any clients when changing encryption key.
 Failure to do so may result in data corruption.

 #### UML Diagram
 ![alt text](Images/Use%20Cases-Secrets.png)